Inference-time Stochastic Ranking with Risk Control

 Table~\ref{tab:data} shows the statistics describing the widely used datasets for evaluating LTR models.
 We observe that Yahoo has more features and MSLR has more queries and much more items per query.
 These datasets consist of queries, their associated documents, and relevance labels in $0-4$ indicating the expert-judged relevance between an item and a query.
 Each feature vector represents a query-document pair.

 Similar to~\citep{angelopoulos2022recommendation}, to compute the coverage rate, we repeat the experiment $50$ times by randomly splitting the original test set into calibration (25\%) and test sets (75\%).
-The scoring functions are pretrained on the training set and model selection is done by maximizing NDCG@5 on the validation set.
+The scoring functions are pre-trained on the training set and model selection is done by maximizing NDCG@5 on the validation set.
 Then, for risk control, the threshold ${\lambda}$ is selected based on UCB or p-value computed on the calibration set.
 We compare the proposed \ourmodel with the deterministic and PL ranking model with mean and standard deviation of the test performance over these 50 runs.

-Finally, we follow~\citep{bruch2020stochastic} to ignore all queries with no relevant documents for fair evaluation.
-It avoids arbitrarily assigning $\text{NDCG@K}=1$ or $0$ to such queries with any ranking, to prevent unfair comparisons.
-Thus, the NDCG@K reported in this work lower than those in the literature.
+The NDCG@K reported in this work may look lower than those in the literature because we follow~\citep{bruch2020stochastic} to ignore all queries with no relevant documents for fair evaluation.
+It avoids arbitrarily assigning $\text{NDCG@K}=1$ or $0$ to such queries with any predicted ranking, to prevent unfair comparisons.

-\textbf{Scoring Functions.} We use \cat~\citep{prokhorenkova2018catboost}, \lgb \ (LGB)~\citep{ke2017lightgbm} and Neural Network (NN) as the pretrained scoring function.
+\textbf{Scoring Functions.} We use \cat~\citep{prokhorenkova2018catboost}, \lgb \ (LGB)~\citep{ke2017lightgbm} and Neural Network (NN) as the pre-trained scoring function.
 The NN is a three-layer MLP with sigmoid activation trained with LambdaLoss~\citep{wang2018lambdaloss}.
-On top of the pretrained scoring functions, we apply the ranking models (deterministic, PL and TPL).
+On top of the pre-trained scoring functions, we apply the ranking models (deterministic, PL and GPL).
 More details about the experimental setup can be found in Appendix~\ref{sec:setup_details}.
 To make the coverage results more comprehensive, we also apply our method to the state-of-the-art stochastic LTR models that train scoring function on the top of the PL model, including PL-Rank-3~\cite{oosterhuis2022learning}, StochasticRank~\citep{ustimenko2020stochasticrank}, and Policy Gradient~\cite{singh2019policy}, the results for which is in Appendix~\ref{sec:detailed_results}.

-\textbf{Evaluation Metrics.} We consider the widely used NDCG@5 as the utility metric.
-For exposure-based fairness, we follow~\citep{oosterhuis2021computationally} to adopt Eq.~\eqref{eq:def_fair} with and $\ell(a,b)=(a-b)^2$ to measure the mean squared disparity $R_{sq-fair}$.
-It measures how the assigned exposure of an item is different from being proportional to its relevance.